-A model is a representation of some aspect of the real world.
-Good models are parsimonious, i.e. they focus on the parts that are relevant to them.
-In „ML, models also represent an aspect of the real world.
-More specifically, they usually attempt to determine or predict a certain target variable by using input variables.
-An ML model consists of mathematical functions (i.e. sets of rules) that are supposed to reflect underlying patterns between the target variable and the input variables.
+A model is the reproduction of some aspect from the real world.
+Good models are parsimonious, so they focus on the parts that are relevant.
+In machine learning, models also always reflect some aspect from the real world.
+To be more precise, they usually try to predict or determine a certain target variable by using input variables.

-ML models are created through what is called model training.
-There are a number of model classes in ML and they differ in the way they attempt to depict the real world.
-Depending on the underlying problem, some model classes are more appropriate to reflect a given process than others.
+There are different model classes in the field of machine learning that differ in how they represent the real world.
+Depending on the underlying problem, some model classes are more suitable for certain processes than others.

-ML models lie at the heart of the vast majority of today’s AI systems.
+Machine learning models are at the core of the vast majority of AI systems today.

-Consequently, some model classes are especially apt for certain problems.
-For example, neural networks try to emulate the structure of the human brain to reflect real-world processes and are extremely good at computer vision and natural language problems.
+These model classes differ in how they represent the real world.
+Therefore, certain classes of models are particularly suited to certain problems.
+For example, neural networks try to mirror the structure of the human brain to reflect real-world processes and are particularly well suited to computer vision and natural language problems.